 The modal decomposition reduces the mechanical problem to the evaluation of independent equations of motion in the form of damped harmonic oscillators.
 Linear response theory provides powerful mathematical tools to describe the input/output (i.e. force/displacement) relation of each mode.
-The time dependent solution given in (1.25) corresponds to the free evolution of the system also equivalent to the response h(t) to an impulsive force $F(t) = \delta(t)$, with $\delta(t)$ being the Dirac delta function12.
-In the linear regime, for any driving force F(t), the resulting displacement can be calculated as r(t) = h(t) F(t), where the symbol denotes the convolution operation.
+The time dependent solution given in (1.25) in response to an impulsive force $F(t) = \delta(t)$ , with $\delta(t)$ being the Dirac delta function, corresponds to the free evolution of the system h(t).
+In the linear regime, for any driving force F(t), the resulting displacement can be calculated as r(t) = h(t) \ F(t), where the symbol \ denotes the convolution operation.

-Fourier analysis greatly simplifies the characterization of linear systems such the damped harmonic oscillator: by Fourier transforming Eq.
-(1.25), the input/output relation is expressed as the system's transfer function or mechanical susceptibility where $\hat{\cdot}$ indicates the Fourier transformed13 function and $\chi(\omega) = \hat{h}(\omega)$.
+Fourier analysis greatly simplifies the characterization of linear systems such as the damped harmonic oscillator: by Fourier transforming Eq.
+(1.25), the input/output relation is expressed as the system's transfer function or mechanical susceptibility where $\hat{\cdot}$ indicates the Fourier transformed function and $\chi(\omega) = \hat{h}(\omega)$ .
+The temporal convolution is replaced by a multiplication in the frequency domain and the resonator's response can be simply expressed using the polar representation